decentfox/freeauth-api/README.md

  - [Aliyun](https://cn.aliyun.com/product/sms)
  - [Tencent Cloud](https://cloud.tencent.com/document/product/382)

-You could override mail settings in the `.env` file, there are the available options:
+You could overwrite SMS-related settings in the `.env` file, which includes:

  - SMS_PROVIDER: default `None`, the name of the SMS provider, which can be `tencent-cloud` or `aliyun`.
  - SMS_SECRET_ID: default `None`